We are communications experts.

 - Innovative programs, pedagogy, etc. that promote UWG's academic excellence and community engagement

 UWG News is a product of University Communications and Marketing.
 Content for UWG News is produced, written, and edited by the University Communications Services team.
 We manage the UWG News website, weekly faculty/staff Work West Bulletin email, and the university’s Points of Pride, providing our community and the media with the latest UWG news stories, as well as feature content and videos.

 The final decision for what news stories are published on the university’s homepage is at the discretion of the Communication Services team.
 Below are a few tips for what makes an ideal homepage story:

 - Meets one of the four strategic imperatives

 - Contains local and national impact

 - Contains great visual or includes a high resolution photo and/or video

 If you have questions or an idea for a story, please submit a request.

-We engage in challenge communication.
+We engage in crisis communications.

-We help identify and analyze complicated issues that have potential negative impact on the university’s reputation and develop strategies to ensure that clear, consistent, and accurate messages are communicated to the right audiences.
+We help identify and analyze complicated issues that have a potential negative impact on the university’s reputation and develop strategies to ensure that clear, consistent, and accurate messages are communicated to the right audiences.